Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 Question 2

-A student measuring the boiling temperature of a certain liquid observes the readings (in °C): 102.5, 101.7, 103.1, 100.9, 100.5 and 102.2 on 6 different samples of the liquid.
-If the standard deviation for this procedure is 1.2°C, find the interval estimation for the population mean at a 95% confidence level.
+A student observes boiling temperatures (°C): 102.5, 101.7, 103.1, 100.9, 100.5, 102.2 on 6 samples.
+If the procedure standard deviation is 1.2°C, find the 95% confidence interval for the population mean.

 [Use \(t_9(0.05) = 2.262\); \(t_9(0.01) = 3.250\)]